 What are these and how are they different?

 A durable power of attorney would follow the steps outlined in the intro.
-When both parties sign the document, the power of attorney goes into effect for you to act on behalf of your parent.
+When both parties sign the document, the durable POA goes into effect for you to act on behalf of your parent.

-The only way this power would end is if your parent passes away, you pass away, or one or both parties revokes it in writing.
+The only way this legal right would end is if your parent passes away, you pass away, or one or both parties revokes it in writing.

 Non-Durable Power Of Attorney